simp/simp-doc/docs/user_guide/HOWTO/IPTables_NAT_Rules.rst

-HOWTO Configure IPTables NAT Rules
+HOWTO Configure iptables NAT Rules
 ==================================

-See the `IPtables Module
-Reference <../developers_guide/rdoc/classes/iptables.html>`__ for notes on using the basic IPtables Module.
+See the documentation in the ``iptables`` module itself for general usage.

 Add NAT Rules
 -------------

-The user may be required to add :term:`Network Address Translation` (NAT) rules to the IPtables ruleset.
-To achieve this using the IPtables module, SIMP 1.1.3 or later is required and the ``iptables::add_rules`` input statement should be used to affect the appropriate changes.
+The user may be required to add :term:`Network Address Translation` (NAT) rules to the iptables ruleset.
+To achieve this using the iptables module the ``iptables::rule`` input statement should be used to effect the appropriate changes.

-The example below shows an IPtable NAT rule.
+The example below shows an iptables NAT rule.

-Example of an IPtable NAT Rule
+Example of an iptables NAT Rule

 .. code-block:: puppet